 33. Wi-fi indoor smart home camera with night vision- These cameras are great (and very affordable) to keep an eye on your pup while you're not around.
 You can monitor them from your phone wherever you are, and can even grant access to multiple people to do the same.
 It has night vision, so your puppy is always visible to you.
 You can even talk to them from afar to calm them down with your voice.

 34. Plant Therapy essential oils for animals- This is a great company with safe, yet affordable essential oils, and recently they've come out with this line for animals.
 If you don't know much about essential oils, they're a great resource to learn from as well.
 Their customer service and rewards program is awesome.
-You can ask me for a code to get $10 off your first purchase.

 35. Real turf delivered- This is one of several options available for those who live without a grassy backyard.
 This company will deliver a fresh patch of new grass to you periodically, wherever you live.
 You can use it on your patio, balcony, or even indoors.